-Note 2.
-Significant Accounting Policies
+Note 2 - Significant Accounting Policies

 Expenditures reported on the schedule are reported on the accrual basis of accounting.
-Such expenditures are recognized following the cost principles contained in OMB Circular A-21, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
-Pass-through entity identifying numbers are presented where available.
+Such expenditures are recognized following the cost principles contained in Subpart E - Cost Principles of the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
+The University's summary of significant accounting policies is presented in Note 1 of the University's basic financial statements.